usmqe/usmqe-testdoc/web/alerting/utilization_host.rst

         Monitor changes on hosts with:
         ``top``
    :result:
-        When the CPU utilization is filled by 80% then the threshold is breached and there should be sent notification.
+        When the CPU utilization is filled by 80% then the threshold is breached and there should be sent alert.
-        Checks for messages in Web Admin UI, SMNP and mail.

 .. test_action::
    :step:
         Stop ``stress`` tool from previous test step.
    :result:
-        When the CPU utilization is lesser than 80% which is memory utilization threshold then there should be sent notification.
+        When the CPU utilization is lesser than 80% which is memory utilization threshold then there should be sent alert.
-        Checks for messages in Web Admin UI, SMNP and mail.

 .. test_action::
    :step: